JohnAustinDev/word-dvd/ReadMe.md

 sufficient.

 ##Basic requirements:
-* Firefox web browser running in Linux (Word-DVD is a Linux-Firefox Add-On)
-* Linux skills (enough to compile and install Open Source code and programs).
+* MS-Windows, Linux, or MAC computer.
-* Text in a special HTML or OSIS format.
+* Text in HTML or OSIS format.
-* A configuration file containing project and user interface settings.
 * (optional) Audio files in AC3 format.
 * (optional) Images and illustrations.
 * (optional) Custom designed backgrounds and buttons.